 Search for native plants by scientific name, common name or family.
 If you are not sure what you are looking for, try the Combination Search or our Recommended Species lists.

-Mimosa borealis Gray
+Mimosa borealis A. Gray

-Fragrant mimosa, Pink Mimosa
+Fragrant Mimosa, Pink Mimosa

 USDA Symbol: mibo2

-USDA Native Status: Native to U.S.
+USDA Native Status: L48 (N)

 The long, slender, intricately-branched stems of this 2-6 ft. deciduous shrub are curving or straight, with small thorns scattered along the branches.
 Leaves are delicately bipinnate.
 Sprawling, long-branched thorny shrub with clusters of aromatic flowers.
 The fragrant, pink flowers occur in soft, dense ball-shaped clusters about 1/2 in. in diameter.